 - (a) The City Manager charged with enforcing the provisions of this Code, or any provision thereof, may enter the location of a commercial cannabis business at any time, without notice, and inspect the location of any commercial cannabis business as well as any recordings and records required to be maintained pursuant to this Article IX or under applicable provisions of state law. - (b) It is unlawful for any person having responsibility over the operation of a commercial cannabis business, to impede, obstruct, interfere with, or otherwise not to allow, the City to conduct an inspection, review or copy records, recordings or other documents required to be maintained by a commercial cannabis business under this Article IX or under state or local law.
-It is also unlawful for a person to conceal, destroy, deface, damage, or falsify any records, recordings or other documents required to be maintained by a commercial cannabis business under the maintained by a commercial cannabis or other documents required to be maintained by a commercial cannabis or other documents required to be maintained by a commercial cannabis business under this Article IX or under state. - (c) The City Manager charged with enforcing the provisions of this Article IX may enter the location of a commercial cannabis business at any time during the hours of operation and without notice to obtain samples of the cannabis to test for public safety purposes.
+It is also unlawful for a person to conceal, destroy, deface, damage, or falsify any records, recordings or other documents required to be maintained by a commercial cannabis business under this Article IX or under state or local law. - (c) The City Manager charged with enforcing the provisions of this Article IX may enter the location of a commercial cannabis business at any time during the hours of operation and without notice to obtain samples of the cannabis to test for public safety purposes.
 Any samples obtained by the City shall be logged, recorded, and maintained in accordance with established procedures by the City.